Anton-Sam/cryptocurrency-trade-system/README.md

-# Strategy Tester
+# StrategyTester
 ## Description
-Easy to use library for .NET that allows create trade strategies and test them using Binance data.
+StrategyTester is an easy-to-use library that allows you to create trading strategies and backtest them using Binance Historical Data
-## Usage
+## How to use it
-To create a strategy you need implement interface IStrategy.
+To create a trading strategy you need implement interface IStrategy.
 ````C#
 public class TestStrategy : IStrategy
     {